Breast cancer prevention – symptoms, risk factors, diagnosis

 Genetic load

 You can inherit breast cancer (about 10% of cases).
-The probability of getting the disease increases when your first-degree relatives (mother, sister, daughter) get sick.
-To determine your risk of inherited breast cancer, you can test for mutations in the genes BRCA1 and BRCA2.
-The surestcriterion for hereditary breast cancer is the finding of a gene mutation.
-For women with BRCA gene mutation, the lifetime risk of breast cancer is 80%.
+The likelihood of developing it increases if your first-degree relatives (mother, sister, daughter) are also affected.
+To determine your hereditary risk of developing breast cancer, you can test for BRCA1 and BRCA2 .
+The most reliable criterion for hereditary breast cancer is the detection of a gene mutation .
+Women with a BRCA have an 80% lifetime risk of developing breast cancer.

 Factors related to reproduction

-The risk of the disease also increases in women who reached sexual maturity earlier and went through menopause late.
-Motherhood is also not insignificant.
-Women who did not give birth or became mothers late - after the age of 35 - are at greater risk.
+The risk of developing the disease also increases in women who reach puberty earlier and experience menopause later.
+Motherhood also plays a role.
+Women who have not given birth or who become mothers later, after the age of 35, are at greater risk.

 Exogenous factors

-These are external factors, mainly hormonal contraceptives, hormone replacement therapy (HTZ) lasting more than 10 years.
+These are external factors, primarily hormonal contraceptives and hormone replacement therapy (HRT) lasting longer than 10 years.

 Lifestyle

-The risk of developing breast cancer can be affected by the contents of your plate.
+The content of your plate can influence your risk of developing breast cancer.
 It increases when you consume large amounts of saturated fat and drink alcohol.
-Obesity increases the risk of cancer and makes it more difficult to detect, due to the thickness of your body fat.
+Obesity increases the risk of developing breast cancer and makes it more difficult to detect due to the thickness of the fatty tissue.

-Don't lose vigilance if a breast lesion turns out to be benign.
-Even harmless lesions can increase the risk of cancer.
+Don't let your guard down if a breast lesion turns out to be benign.
+Even harmless changes can increase your risk of cancer.

 Symptoms of breast cancer

-The symptom you should pay attention to, which appears earliest and has no pain, is a lump usually located in the upper lateral part of the breast.
+The symptom you should pay attention to, the one that appears earliest and does not cause any pain, is a lump usually located in the upper lateral part of the breast.

-In many cases, as the cancer grows, the lymph nodes located under the armpit and then the cervical and supraclavicular nodes enlarge.
-If the cancer is so-called inflammatory in nature, its symptom is skin swelling that rapidly increases, redness and warming of the skin or soreness.
+In many cases, as the cancer progresses, the lymph nodes located under the armpit enlarge, followed by the cervicoclavicular nodes.
+If the cancer is inflammatory, symptoms include rapidly increasing skin swelling, redness, and warmth or tenderness.

 Breast cancer prevention